 - If you want photos with no people plan to arrive early or late.
 Just be prepared to join other erstwhile photographers during the ‘Golden Hour’ at sunrise and sunset.

 - If your schedule doesn’t allow for morning or evening visit and you want the perfect photo be prepared to wait a bit.
 My advice: wander the length of the lane and find your preferred angle.
 Get your camera settings in place.
 And then wait.
 You may only have a couple of seconds to pop out from your spot and take your shot.

 - There are no visitor facilities onsite; the nearest are at the Hedges Hotel.

 - The estate for which the trees were placed, Gracehill House, is a mile and a half away.
 The country mansion is now home to an 18-hole golf course, a lovely restaurant, and one of the Game of Thrones doors, created from trees felled by Storm Gertrude in January 2016.

 - Discover Northern Ireland has created a Journey of Doors Passport as well as a Game of Thrones Filming Locations app to guide you through your Game of Thrones experience.

-- Remember that this is still a road used by locals.
-While it is fabulous to walk down the center of the lane be sure to yield to traffic.
+- Remember that this is a local road.
+While it is fabulous to walk down the center of the lane be sure to yield to farm traffic.

 - Private farmland lies on either side of the trees.
 Be respectful and do not trespass.